GfSE/SAF-Specification/README.md

 ### Logical Domain Objective

+The Logical Domain assume a conceptual white box perspective onto the system to be developed.

 The Logical Domain Viewpoints describe the Logical Structure and the distribution of responsibilitys for the Functionality of the SOI by means of a network of interacting Logical Elements that are responsible for a set of desired Functions.
 These Logical Elements and their Interactions are arranged in the Logical Architecture of the SOI.
 The structure of the Logical Architecture is in general influenced by nonfunctional criteria, e.g., maintainability, safety, and reliability.
 The Logical Domain is not a different abstraction level - compared to the Functional Domain, but a white box perspective on the same abstraction level.